Drug & Alcohol Rehab in Herefordshire

 With the right help given at the right time, these severe consequences of addiction can be treated and even potentially reversed.

 If you suspect that you are suffering from addiction and need the help of a drug and alcohol rehab in Herefordshire, give our expert team a call on 0800 088 66 86

 How Do I Host an Intervention in Herefordshire?

 Before making any decisions on rehab – as most people may struggle to know what is most suitable for them immediately after receiving their addiction diagnosis – it may be suitable to hold an intervention.

 Through drug and alcohol rehab in Herefordshire, this includes a conversation between the individual struggling with addiction and those close to them who may be affected, often including friends and family.

-This conversation is often mediated by a professional counsellor or interventionist to ensure that suitable suggestions are made for the individual in terms of recovery going forward.
+This conversation is often mediated by a professional counsellor or interventionist to that it follows an effective path and ensures that suitable suggestions are made for the individual in terms of recovery going forward.

 Traditional methods of intervention are often reported to feel confrontational, as the individual can often be blamed for their behaviour when these approaches are carried out.

 However, more modern and updated intervention techniques are proven to be far more invitational instead, focusing on improving relations between the individual and those around them, learning about each other’s experiences.

 More modern techniques, such as the Community Reinforcement and Family Training approach (CRAFT) , have a high success rate of around 75% in terms of encouraging individuals to seek further rehabilitative support.